jamiefletchertv/CyclePoints-Home/_pages/privacypolicy.md

 ## Contacting Us

-If you have questions regarding this privacy policy, you may email contact us at `twitter.com/ppacie`
+If you have questions regarding this privacy policy, you may email us at `soporte [at] arbolito.app`

 ## Changes to this policy